-The DCPs reporting to geostationary MetSats use frequencies in the 401.1-402.4 MHz range, with 402-402.1 MHz for international use (33 channels of 3 kHz in bandwidth).
+The DCPs reporting to geostationary MetSats use frequencies in the 401.1-402.85 MHz range, with 402.001-402.067 MHz for international use (22 channels of 3 kHz in bandwidth).
 By using narrow bands (as small as 0.75 kHz) and by shortening the reporting times to typically 10 s, it is possible to receive data from a large number of these platforms.
-For example in the case of GOES satellites, in 2007, there were around 27 000 GOES DCPs and up to 400 000 messages per day, with these numbers anticipated to further increase significantly.
-Such increased use will possibly necessitate expanding spectrum usage to higher frequencies, moving toward 403 MHz for these reporting platforms.
+For example, in the case of the GOES-13, -14, -15 satellites, in 2016 there were around 27 000 GOES high rate DCPs in operation, sending up to 400 000 messages per day, delivering more than 6 million observations into the GOS daily.
+These numbers are anticipated to further increase.

+2.2.3.1 Basic general partitioning and sharing conditions for the band 401-403 MHz

+The increased spectrum requirements of DCS systems on both, geostationary and non-geostationary, MetSat and EESS systems require all operators to respect a basic general partitioning of the band 401-403 MHz for current and future DCS systems (Figure 2.3) accompanied by sharing conditions as outlined in Recommendation ITU-R SA.2045.

+Figure 2.3